Andrzej Huszcza

+Career

 Huszcza rode for Falubaz Zielona Góra for thirty years from 1975 until 2005.
 He then spent two seasons with PSŻ Poznań before finally retiring aged fifty.
-Huszcza spent two seasons in the UK riding for the Hackney Hawks, Reading Racers and the Leicester Lions in the British League.
+Huszcza spent two seasons in the UK riding for Leicester Lions in the British League in addition to the Hackney Hawks and Reading Racers.

+Huszcza was a reserve (but did not ride) in the 1988 World Final in Vojens, Denmark.

 In 2008, he returned to ZKŻ Zielona Góra as coach.

+Personal life

 Huszcza is the father of three daughters.